uml-ubicomp-2016-spring/ubicomp16-PeaceOfThePi/README.md

 April 4, 2016

-  -Expresse was set up for the website, and the a basic for the website was created and the google maps API was included
+  -Expresse was set up for the website.
+A simple website was created and the google maps API was included

 April 11, 2016